Pierre Berge, magnate and Yves Saint Laurent's partner, dies

 Born Nov.
 14, 1930, on the Ile d'Oleron island, Berge later moved to Paris, where he moved in literary circles including Jean Cocteau, Albert Camus and Jean-Paul Sartre, according to his foundation.

-A lifelong left-wing activist, Berge used his prominence to push for gay rights, including France's legalization of gay marriage in 2013, and founding AIDS research foundation Sidaction.
+A lifelong left-wing activist who befriended late Socialist President Francois Mitterrand, Berge used his prominence to push for gay rights, including France's legalization of gay marriage in 2013, and creating AIDS research foundation Sidaction.

-Berge headed the Paris Opera and a Paris theater, and financed purchases of works for the Louvre museum and renovations of two rooms at the National Gallery of London.
+Berge headed the Paris Opera — which paid tribute Friday to his "insatiable curiosity, sometimes radical choices" — and financed purchases of works for the Louvre museum and renovations of two rooms at the National Gallery of London.
 He was made officer in the Legion of Honor for his contributions to France.

 He and Saint Laurent built up a huge art collection and properties including the renowned Majorelle Gardens in Marrakech, where Saint Laurent was buried after his death in 2008, and where Berge opened a museum celebrating Berber culture.